-Note: Translation of abbreviations used in the table are "sf" = square feet and "ft" = linear feet, "Max" = maximum
+Note: Translation of abbreviations used in the table are "J/ADUs" = junior accessory dwelling units and accessory dwelling units, "sf" = square feet and "ft" = linear feet, "Max" = maximum

 The tables show Dorris' Zoning Ordinance allows minimum residential lot sizes range from 6,000 square feet to two acres.
 The maximum height limit for residential units is 35 feet in the R-A, R-1, R-2, RPD-1, and RPD-2 districts and is 45 feet in the R-3, M-H and RPD-3 districts.